MaxJW/Carrotodo/README.md

-# CaroToDo
+# Carrotodo
-A Pomodoro (or Carota in this case) timer web app built using Svelte
+A Pomodoro (or Carrot in this case 😂) timer web app built using Svelte